-I love the ancient feast days of the pagan calendar.
-Celebrating the turn of the “great wheel of the year” through the solstices, equinoxes and cross quarter days, these “holy days” are the origin of most of our modern holidays.
+I love the ancient feast days that once celebrated the turn of the “great wheel of the year” through the solstices, equinoxes and cross quarter days.
+These “holy days” are the origin of most of our modern holidays.
 And no matter what ancestral culture you descend from, it’s a pretty safe bet that most of your beloved holiday foods were once “holy foods”, ritually prepared and consumed to bring fertility, good harvest and prosperity to the land.

 Which is why Jennifer and I are once again busy in the kitchen.
-We’re preparing to celebrate one the oldest and most magical holy days of the ancient calendar- the upcoming Midwinter Festival of Light.
-Falling at the midpoint between winter solstice and spring equinox, it can be dated as far back as the Neolithic when megalithic chambers marked the light of the rising sun on this day.
+We’re preparing to celebrate one the oldest and most magical days of the Celtic calendar – the upcoming Midwinter Festival of Light, known to Celts as Imbolc or Brigid’s Feast Day.
+This cross quarter days fall at the midpoint between winter solstice and spring equinox, when when megalithic chambers marked the light of the rising sun on this day.

-Celebrated across Ireland, Britain and Scotland and Old Europe, it was known to the Celts as Imbolc, who welcomed the onset of spring in the form of their goddess Brigid (Brigit, Brighid, Bride, Bridget, Bridgit, Bríd) who was known as the maiden of the sun.
+Celebrated across Ireland, Britain and Scotland, it was during Imbolc that the Celts welcomed the onset of spring in the form of their goddess Brigid (Brigit, Brighid, Bride, Bridget, Bridgit, Bríd) who took form as the maiden of the sun.
 She revived the landscape from its winter slumber so that the agricultural year could begin.
 And in a time when winter cupboards began to run thin, the first appearance of her swelling buds and green shoots, were a promise of the return of the season of plenty.

-I’m fascinated that Brigid is one of the few goddesses whose worship survived the onset of Christianity (although she was absorbed as St. Brigid and the religious festival of Candlemas).
-Many of her rites and food rituals are still observed today.
-This is likely due to the fact that the long arm of the invading Romans never managed to colonize Ireland.
+Because the long arm of the invading Romans never managed to colonize Ireland, Brigid is one of the few goddesses whose worship survived the onset of Christianity.
+And although she was absorbed as St. Brigid and her feast day as the religious festival of Candlemas, many of her more “pagan” food rituals are still observed today.

 This was a time when the ewes began to birth, lactating the “new milk” or “Oilmec” which was sacred to the Celts.
 During Imbolc it was customary to offer this milk to Brigid by pouring it onto the earth to assist the return of fertility to the land.
 And it was also made into special cheese and baked into breads, cakes, and pies, along with other magical ingredients associated with the sun (such as egg yolks and honey) for the Imbolc feast.